bigyihsuan/combined-american-train-set/REWRITE-NOTES.md

 - [ ] CONSIDER: Pick a different data serialization format for vehicle data.
 - [ ] Separate each vehicle into its own file.
 - [ ] Rename each image in `res` to something more descriptive than an `train_$ID.png`.
+- [ ] (While implementing) Document all special behavior from NARS. (e.g. auto-flip, B-units, coaches/mail cars having special graphics when used with certain locos)
 - [ ] Reorganize vehicle sprites into:
   - `cars`
     - `freight`
     - `coach`
+    - `other`
   - `locos`
     - `steam`
     - `diesel`